johankraft/DevAlertDemoSTM32L475/README.md

 ### Viewing Traces in Tracealyzer

 The demo includes the TraceRecorder library that produces event traces for Tracealyzer.
 This shows a timeline of the FreeRTOS scheduling and API calls, and also allows for custom logging from the application code.

 If you don't already have Tracealyzer installed, you can download it for evaluation at https://percepio.com/tracealyzer/update/.

 The default Dispatcher configuration will start Tracealyzer automatically for payloads ending with .psf, .psfs, .bin and .trc.

 You need a license to run Tracealyzer, which is provided by your DevAlert evaluation account.
 When starting Tracealyzer for the first time, you will see a Welcome screen with three big buttons.
 Select "Activate License", select "Percepio License Service" and enter your DevAlert credentials.
-Select "Rememer password" if you don't want to log in each time you start the tool.

 ### Viewing Core Dumps from Arm Cortex-M devices